alperyazar/ayazar.dev/docs/source/follow.md

-# #️⃣ Follow
+# ➡️ Follow

-I recommend following me on [LinkedIn](https://www.linkedin.com/in/alperyazar) or [mastodon](https://mastodon.social/@ayazar).
-I usually share my posts on these platforms.
+I recommend following me on [LinkedIn](https://www.linkedin.com/in/alperyazar).
+I usually share my posts on that platform.

+Looking for my e-mail address?
+Please visit the [About](about.md) page.

 Here the list of my profiles on some platforms: